-- The solicitation RFP and supporting documents including, but not limited to 1) a cost estimate based on the RFP documents and prepared by a qualified cost estimator showing the anticipated construction cost to be at or below the budgeted amount, 2) the proposed scoring criteria, 3) positions held by evaluation team members, and 4) a copy of the agreement by which the work is to be undertaken, including any general conditions, supplementary conditions, and other project documents that the agreement will incorporate by reference must be approved by the department prior to advertising. - The RFP evaluation team will include maximum of five members and must include a Facilities staff member from DEED if determined to be appropriate by the DEED Facilities Manager. - Evaluation team meetings may be in person or by telephone. - A majority of the evaluation team must be experienced facilities professionals; the nonmajority may consist of educators, board members or other elected/appointed officials, or other interested parties. - The contract awarded must either be a guaranteed maximum price (GMP) or fixed price contract (allowances for cost savings may be incorporated). - Sealed cost proposals will be provided separate from the responses to remaining proposal items and will be reviewed only after all other evaluation elements are finalized. - Provisions for local hire as an evaluation criteria or contract performance requirement are excluded (ref.
+- The RFP evaluation team will include maximum of five members and will must include a Facilities staff member from DEED if determined to be appropriate by the Facilities Manager; evaluation team meetings may be in person or by telephone. - A majority of the evaluation team must be experienced facilities professionals; the non-majority may consist of educators, board members or other elected/appointed officials, or other interested parties. - The contract awarded must either be a guaranteed maximum price (GMP) or fixed price contract (allowances for cost savings may be incorporated). - Sealed cost proposals will be provided separate from the responses to remaining proposal items and will be reviewed only after all other evaluation elements are finalized. - Provisions for local hire as an evaluation criteria or contract performance requirement are excluded (ref.
 State of Alaska Attorney General advice dated February 18, 2004).